Let us walk you through each tab of PowerPress 9.0+.

 Display Media & Links

-In this section, you can place your player and links above or below, or disable them and put them in manually using the PowerPress shortcode.
+In this section, you can place your player and links below or above your post content, disable them entirely, and put them in manually using the PowerPress shortcode.

 Decide whether you’d like to display your player and links in excerpts, hide the player and links altogether.
 There is also a setting to put the Media Player and links in the WordPress Excerpts.